YuukanOO/uniformcss.com/docs/introduction/overview.md

 <button class="btn btn-tertiary">Button</button>
 ```

-<h4>7.
-Exclude or include only the properties you need</h4>
+### 7. Exclude or include only the properties you need

-Every aspect of Uniform CSS is optional, you can quickly exclude all properties and only include what you need.
+Every aspect of Uniform CSS is optional, you can easily remove all properties and only include what you need, as you need them.

 ```scss
 // styles.scss